 If you’ve lived in Alabama for long, you’ve probably tangled with a mold or mildew issue at least once in your life.
 Our humid state produces more mold and mildew than dryer northern states, because mold and mildew love damp conditions.
 The right air filter plus a UV coil light in your HVAC system will help neutralize the spores.

-Some smart thermostats measure indoor humidity levels, and a One Source Heating and Cooling technician will help you find the perfect one.
+Some smart thermostats measure indoor humidity levels, and a One Source Heating, Cooling & Electrical technician will help you find the perfect one.
 We know how to handle humidity issues by employing great HVAC solutions, so let us help you with any IAQ issues you’re experiencing due to Alabama’s humidity.
 Call us today at (205) 509-1929.

 Image provided by Shutterstock